unbit/uwsgi-docs/Go.rst

    processes = 4
    goroutines = 100

 With this config you will spawn 100 goroutines for each uWSGI process, yielding a grand total of 400 goroutines (!)
 As far as uWSGI is concerned, goroutines map to pthreads, but you will be able to spawn coroutine-based tasks from your application as well.

 uWSGI api
 *********

-You can access the uWSGI API from your Go app pretty easily.
-Just invoke the functions exported by the uwsgi package:
+It is fairly simple to access the uWSGI API from your Go app.
+To do so invoke the functions exported by the uwsgi package:

 .. code-block:: go